Xray-App/xray-code-snippets/README.md

-# Xray source-code snippets showcasing the integration with this test management tool for Jira
+# Xray source-code snippets
 This repo contains several source-code snippets that show how to invoke [Xray Test Management for Jira](https://getxray.app) using one of the available APIs (see References at bottom), in different languages and, eventually, different HTTP libraries.

+The purpose is to facilitate building out integrations with Xray.
+Nevertheless, since the open-source community is very active, please check first if there is something already available that meets your needs.
+There are many packages/libraries already available ([some contributions from the community for Xray server/DC](https://docs.getxray.app/display/XRAY/Integrations+from+the+community+and+other+products)).

 Feel free to copy and adapt the code to your own needs.